 The most effective, widely implemented tool for containing the disease — social distancing — has shut down economies, leaving businesses shuttered, schools closed, millions without a livelihood, and people around the world isolated from both loved ones and those who would normally provide support.
-Even as states and countries open up, the crisis reverberates.
+Even as states and countries open up, the crisis reverberates and new hotspots emerge.
 Against this backdrop, the question for individual donors and institutional grantmakers alike is: How can I help?

 Here you’ll find our team’s answer to that question.
 For weeks, we have been reviewing hundreds of sources of information — including reports from public health institutions; mainstream media; first responder accounts; relevant historical evidence from past pandemics and disasters; CHIP’s network of grantmakers, nonprofits, and intermediaries; and real-time surveys, modeling, and data by academics and practitioners — to provide answers to that question.
 Our answers fall into the categories below.